 Once again, budget dictates your technology, as well as personal preference.
 Most home theaters will take the projector and screen route, which can lead to a more dramatic movie experience; however, the picture can be slightly blurry if the equipment quality is not top-notch.
 A high-definition plasma or LCD TV might not be quite as large scale, but it always offers a crisp, clear image.
 If you do your research, you can even find oversized wall-mounted TVs that match the size of a projector screen — for a pretty penny, of course.
 When it comes to high-quality audio, surround sound is the way to go.
 The best home theater ideas include speakers installed throughout the space, but be sure to put in soundproof wall panels so you don't disturb family members or neighbors.
 Last but not least, remember to invest in a good remote control — there’s nothing worse than having to get out of your seat to adjust the volume mid-movie!

-Whether you want inspiration for planning a home theater renovation or are building a designer home theater from scratch, Houzz has images from the best designers, decorators, and architects in the country, including Pristine Acres and Longhouse Architects.
-Look through home theater photos in different colors and styles and when you find a home theater design that inspires you, save it to an Ideabook or contact the Pro who made it happen to see what kind of design ideas they have for your home.
-Explore the beautiful home theater ideas photo gallery and find out exactly why Houzz is the best experience for home renovation and design.
+Whether you want inspiration for planning a home theater renovation or are building a designer home theater from scratch, Houzz has 57,004 images from the best designers, decorators, and architects in the country, including Genesis Pro Builders and Kirley+ Architecture.
+Look through home theater pictures in different colors and styles and when you find a home theater design that inspires you, save it to an Ideabook or contact the Pro who made it happen to see what kind of design ideas they have for your home.
+Explore the beautiful home theater photo gallery and find out exactly why Houzz is the best experience for home renovation and design.